PAGASA: The Observatorio Meteorológico de Manila

-Formal meteorological and astronomical services in the Philippines began in 1865 with the establishment of the Observatorio Meteorológico de Manila (Manila Meteorological Observatory) in Padre Faura St., Manila when Francisco Colina, a young Jesuit scholastic and professor at the Ateneo Municipal de Manila started a systematic observation and recording of the weather two or three times a day.
+Formal meteorological and astronomical services in the Philippines began in 1865 with the establishment of the Observatorio Meteorológico de Manila (Manila Meteorological Observatory) in Padre Faura Street, Manila when Francisco Colina, a young Jesuit scholastic and professor at the Ateneo Municipal de Manila started a systematic observation and recording of the weather two or three times a day.
 Jaime Nonell, another Jesuit scholastic, wrote a brief treatise on these observations, which was printed by the Diario de Manila.
-The treatise attracted the attention of businessmen in Manila and a request was made to the Jesuit director, Fr.
-Juan Vidal, SJ, for regular observations for the purpose of warning the public against approaching typhoons.
+The treatise attracted the attention of businessmen in Manila, leading to a request to the Jesuit director, Fr.
+Juan Vidal, SJ, for regular observations to warn the public against approaching typhoons.
 The businessmen financed the procurement and acquisition of an instrument called the universal meteorograph (an invention of another Jesuit, Fr.
-Angelo Seechi, SJ of the Vatican Observatory in Rome) which would greatly aid in the day and night observations of the weather.
+Angelo Seechi, SJ of the Vatican Observatory in Rome) which greatly aided the day and night observations of the weather.

 In 1866, Federico Faura, SJ became the director of the observatory in recognition of his scientific abilities.
 During this time, the observatory was engaged in the systematic observation of Philippine weather.
 On July 7, 1879, after data comparison with another Jesuit cleric in the West Indies, the observatory issued a warning indicating that a tropical cyclone was crossing northern Luzon.
-The colonial government took every possible precaution based on the reliability of the warning and the slight losses from the typhoon finally and permanently cemented the reputation of the observatory.
-This was followed by a prediction in November of the same year that a tropical cyclone would pass by Manila.
+The colonial government took every possible precaution based on the reliability of the warning.
+The slight losses from the typhoon finally and permanently cemented the reputation of the observatory.
+This was followed by a prediction in November 1879 that a tropical cyclone would pass by Manila.

 The observatory began conducting seismological and terrestrial magnetism observations in 1880.
 In 1885, the observatory started time service and a system of visual (semaphore) weather warnings for merchant shipping.
 In 1886, the Faura Aneroid barometer was released.
-In 1887, a section devoted to the study of terrestrial magnetism was set up and six years later, the first maps of terrestrial magnetism in the Philippines was published.
-In 1890, the seismological service was officially established, and in 1899, the astronomical section was opened.
+In 1887, a section devoted to the study of terrestrial magnetism was set up.
+Six years later, the first maps of terrestrial magnetism in the Philippines were published.
+In 1890, the seismological service was officially established.
+In 1899, the astronomical section was opened.

-This reputation reached foreign shores and other observatories began requesting for the monthly Boletin del Observatorio de Manila.
+This reputation reached foreign shores, and other observatories began requesting for the monthly Boletin del Observatorio de Manila.
 The growing demand for the services of the observatory led to the issuance of a Spanish royal decree on April 21, 1894, that recognized the observatory as an official institution under the Jesuit order, with full support from the Spanish Crown.
-This led to the establishment of a network of secondary stations in various points of Luzon.
+This led to the establishment of a network of secondary stations in various points of Luzon and Visayas.